measurement-factory/anubis/README.md

 *repo* | The name of the GitHub repository that the bot should serve. | "squid" *owner* | The owner (a person or organization) of the GitHub repository. | "squid-cache" *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps, including PR labeling and commit tagging | false
-*staged_run*| A boolean option to enable no-final-modifications mode where the bot performs all the merging steps up to (and not including) the target branch update.
-Eligible PRs are merged into and tested on the staging branch but are never merged into their target branches. | false
+*staged_run*| A boolean option instructing the bot to avoid target branch updates unless the PR has a human-set `M-cleared-for-merge` label.
+When enabled, an eligible PR is merged into and tested on the staging branch.
+A successfully tested staged commit is then automatically merged into its target branch if and only if the PR has an `M-cleared-for-merge` label. | false
 *staging_branch* | The name of the bot-maintained git branch used for testing PR changes as if they were merged into their target branch. | auto
 *necessary_approvals* | The minimal number of core developers required for a PR to be merged.
 PRs with fewer votes are not merged, regardless of their age. | 1
 *sufficient_approvals* | The minimal number of core developers required for a PR to be merged fast (i.e., without waiting for `config::voting_delay_max`) | 2